cjacker/opensource-toolchain-ch32v/README.md

 # Flashing and Debugging

-There is 2 way to programming a ch32v MCU, ISP and RVSWD.
+There is 2 way to programming a CH32V MCU: ISP and RVSWD.

 ## ISP programming

-ISP programming doesn't need a wchlink adapter, you can connect the board directly to PC USB port.
+ISP programming doesn't need a WCH-LINK or WCH-LINKE adapter, you can connect the board directly to PC USB port.

-A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can support program WCH CH55x 8051 MCUs and WCH CH32V103/307 Risc-V MCU.
+A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can support program WCH CH55x 8051 MCUs and WCH CH32V103/307 RISC-V MCU.

-There is another opensource project [wchisp](https://github.com/ch32-rs/wchisp), but up to v2.0, it is hang when probing device.
+There is another opensource project [wchisp](https://github.com/ch32-rs/wchisp), but up to v2.0, it hang when probing device.
 I will try it again when it has a new release.

 **Installation:**